- Find Housing

 “This is a very challenging job.
 Helping clients overcome their particular barriers and learn how to navigate safety net services, for longterm stability is rewarding.”

-Ainsley regularly meets with clients in our transitional housing, and permanent supportive housing programs to work on goals, budgeting, job searches and whatever else the client might need to successfully maintain or work toward stable housing.
-She performs apartment inspections and juggles furniture to make sure that the apartments are kept in good condition and providing a safe, supportive environment for our clients.
+Brandon regularly meets with clients in our bridge housing, and permanent supportive housing programs to work on goals, budgeting, job searches and whatever else the client might need to successfully maintain or work toward stable housing.
+He performs apartment inspections and juggles furniture to make sure that the apartments are kept in good condition and providing a safe, supportive environment for our clients.

 As the Adult Services Case Manager, Jan helps people, from 18-59 years old, stay in their homes.
 A master at resource coordination, she assists people on an individual basis to address their unique needs.
 Often, her clients are challenged with illness or disability affecting their ability to maintain and care for their current homes.

-Kristen joined Housing Transitions in the summer of 2016 as our Development and Community Relations Coordinator.
-In addition to leading coordinating outreach and volunteer opportunities, Kristen has led the way in creating new and fun events for all different demographics.
-The family tea party was a fun new addition to our winter line up of activities designed to raise awareness and funds for our organization.
-Coming soon, expect to see more new events like the Food Truck Rally in the Valley.
-Kristen will be happy to talk with your organization about ways to help Housing Transitions and our community!
+Ginger joined Housing Transitions in the fall of 2017 as our Development and Community Relations Coordinator.
+In addition to leading coordinating outreach and volunteer opportunities, Ginger will lead the way in creating new and fun events for all different demographics.
+Check our events page frequently to see what great opportunities we have to engage with our organization and help our clients.
+Ginger will be happy to talk with your organization about ways to help Housing Transitions and our community!